 York Research Chairs are available at two levels analogous to CRC chairs.
-Tier I York Research Chairs are open to established research leaders at the rank of full professor.
-Tier II York Research Chairs are aimed at emerging research leaders within 15 years of their first academic appointment at the rank of Associate or Assistant Professor.
+Tier 1 York Research Chairs are open to established research leaders at the rank of full professor, while Tier 2 York Research Chairs are aimed at emerging research leaders within 15 years of their first academic appointment.
 Both have five-year terms that are renewable in the context of open-competition based on peer review and the continuing availability of resources.

 Tier I Chairs